Connect with others who understand.

-CAH affects everyone differently, based on the type of CAH, severity of CAH, and sex.
-This article will explore how CAH affects girls and women from infancy to adulthood.
+CAH can look very different from person to person, depending on the type, severity, and sex.
+This article explores how CAH affects girls and women from infancy to adulthood.

 CAH Symptoms Early in Life

-Newborns with nonclassic CAH, the other form of the disease, usually don’t have any symptoms.
-The newborn screening test for classic CAH doesn’t detect nonclassic CAH, so most of these cases aren’t diagnosed until adolescence or adulthood.
+Newborns with nonclassic CAH usually don’t have symptoms, and newborn screening is designed to detect classic CAH, not nonclassic CAH.
+Most of these cases aren’t diagnosed until adolescence or adulthood.

 Adrenal Crisis

-An adrenal crisis is a life-threatening condition that can occur when the adrenal glands don’t make enough cortisol.
-Cortisol is a hormone that helps regulate the body’s stress response.
-A baby with untreated classic CAH may have an adrenal crisis that causes shock (lack of blood flow), organ damage, or death.
+An adrenal crisis is a life-threatening condition that can develop when the adrenal glands don’t make enough cortisol.
+Cortisol helps the body respond to stress.
+Without enough cortisol, a baby with untreated classic CAH can have an adrenal crisis that may cause shock (too little blood flow to organs), organ damage, or even death.

-Infants with severe classic CAH may develop symptoms of an adrenal crisis within 10 to 20 days after birth.
-The symptoms include:
+Infants with salt-wasting classic CAH may develop a salt-wasting adrenal crisis within days after birth.
+Those with simple virilizing CAH may have an adrenal crisis, but it’s less likely.
+The signs and symptoms include:

 • Vomiting